jrpalmares/jrpalmares/README.md

 - 👋 Hi, I’m @jrpalmares!
 - 👀 I’m interested in DevOps, Clean Code, and Software Architecture.
-- 🌱 I’m currently learning Cloud Technologies and many more!
+- 🌱 I’m currently learning Cloud Technologies, DevOps, and Software Architectures.
 - 💞️ I’m looking for someone or something to collaborate with!
-- 📫 How to reach me ...

 <!---
 jrpalmares/jrpalmares is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.